ropensci/GSODR/cran-comments.md

 # New Patch Release

 ## Bug fixes

-* Fix bug where station metadata files could not be updated
+* Fix bug where `nearest_stations()` did not always return the nearest station as the first value in the vector

 ## Minor changes

-* Update internal station list to latest
+* Update internal isd-history database, adding 11 stations

-* Correct an error in documentation for `update_station_list()`

-* Remove spatial vignettes to slim down Suggests and make CI maintenance easier
+* Fix any URLs that redirect found in DESCRIPTION, documentation or other materials in the package

 # Reverse dependencies